 When you’re a sole proprietor, you are taxed on every dollar, and the excess cash is taxed at your highest rate.
 This makes it much harder to grow your bank account.

-When you’re incorporated, you can take what you need for living expenses (through wages or dividends), then leave the extra cash in the corporation.
+When you’re incorporated, you can take what you need for living expenses (through wages or dividends), and then leave the extra cash in the corporation.
 Whatever you leave in the corporation is only taxed at 11%.
-You can leave this in the corporation as a rainy day fund, invest it or buy equipment (including vehicles) with it.
+You can leave this in the corporation as a rainy-day fund, invest it, or buy equipment (including vehicles) with it.

 You have financing options.